Updated May 2026

 FAQ

-A constructor is a special class function that runs automatically when you create an object.
-It sets the object’s initial state.
-The object is ready to use immediately.
+A constructor is a special function inside a class that runs automatically when you create an object.
+Its job is to set the object’s initial state.
+You do not call it like a regular method.
+It executes as part of the object creation process.